FredericRizk/CARISET.github.io/_pages/about.md

 <div style="text-align: justify;">

-CARISET also plays a central role in <strong>mentoring graduate and undergraduate students</strong> through research projects, thesis supervision, and industry partnerships — equipping them with the expertise to lead in both academia and industry.
+CARISET also plays a central role in <strong>mentoring graduate and undergraduate students</strong> through research projects, thesis supervision, and industry partnerships, equipping them with the expertise to lead in both academia and industry.

 </div>